gem5/website/_pages/documentation/learning_gem5/part1/cache_config.md

 system.cpu.dcache.connectCPU(system.cpu)
 ```

-Also, You need to *remove* the previous lines which connected the cache
+You need to *remove* the lines which connected the cache
-ports directly to the memory bus.
+ports directly to the memory bus, replacing them with
+the following two lines/

 ```
--system.cpu.icache_port = system.membus.slave
+system.cpu.icache_port = system.membus.slave
--system.cpu.dcache_port = system.membus.slave
+system.cpu.dcache_port = system.membus.slave
 ```

 We can't directly connect the L1 caches to the L2 cache since the L2